syncfusion-content/xamarin-docs/Xamarin/Themes/HowTo.md

 {% endhighlight %}

 Similarly, to switch to dark theme from light theme, remove the light theme resource, and add the dark theme resource dictionary.

+You can find the complete switch to dark theme from light theme sample from [this](https://github.com/SyncfusionExamples/xamarin-sfautocomplete-samples/tree/main/How-to-switch-between-Light-and-Dark-Themes/AutoCompleteTheme) link.